ClarkeCodes/programmeerproject/README.md

 ## Introduction

 Every [40 seconds](http://www.who.int/mental_health/suicide-prevention/en/) someone dies of suicide.
-Depression is the main cause
+Depression, the main cause of suicide, is a problem that will affect every out of five people during their lifetime.

-On out of five people will at some point in their life become depressed.
-In The Netherlands, depression and suicide rates have increased over the past ten years.
-This is not just a societal problem, it's a huge problem for the economy as well.
-It's estimated that depression costs The Netherlands 1,3 billion euros a year.
+Worldwide rates of depression have increased over the past ten years.
+This is not only a problem for society, but for the economy as well.
+In the Netherlands depression costs an estimated 1,3 billion euros a year.

-For my project, I will look at the cost of depression in The Netherlands, and show how this is affected by cuts to mental health care.
-I will also map the problem of depression by region, to see in which areas of the country the problem is the most prevalent.
+For my project, I will look at the prevalence of depression in the Netherlands, and will investigate the cost of depression.
+I will also show how this is affected by cuts to mental health care throughout the past years.

 ### Visualizations

-At the top of my website, I want to show a map of the Netherlands, which shows how many people in each region are depressed.
+At the top of my website, I want to show a map of the world in which you can see depression rates (in percentages).
+This will show in which countries people suffer of depression the most.
+It will also show how The Netherlands compares to the rest of the world.

+Underneath this world map, as you scroll further, I will focus on the Netherlands with a map of the country that shows depression rates per region.
 From a dropdown-menu, you can choose to show the amount of suicides per region as well.

 If you click on a region of the map, it will zoom in and a bar chart on the right of the map will display how much money (proportional to the total expenses of that region) was spent on mental health care in a particular year.
 It will also display a bar that shows the national average spending on mental health care, so you can compare each region to that.